 The first adult novel by J.K.
-Rowling -- to be a BBC 1 drama series in 2015.
+Rowling, now in paperback.

 When Barry Fairbrother dies in his early forties, the town of Pagford is left in shock.